Meghan Markle And Kate Middleton Reunite At Party For Prince Charles Amid Feud Rumors

-Meghan Markle, Prince Harry, Kate Middleton, and Prince William reunited for the first time since the Christmas Day service at Sandringham last year to celebrate the men’s father Prince Charles.
+Meghan Markle, Prince Harry, Kate Middleton, and Prince William reunited for the first time since the Christmas Day service at Sandringham last year to celebrate Harry and William’s father, Prince Charles.
 The group put on their most royal smiles, although at times they looked a bit strained, adding fuel to the rumors that the two women are still feuding.

 According to The Cut, The Duke and Duchess of Sussex and the Duke and Duchess of Cambridge attended a fancy soiree at Buckingham Palace hosted by Queen Elizabeth to mark Prince Charles’ 50th anniversary of his investiture as the Prince of Wales.